 The next morning we’re about to leave Mexico – after more than 2 months travelling around.

-The border, just 2-3 km to get there.
-We get a stamp in the passport, go to the customs office with Prado’s birth certificate and its permit to drive in Mexico.
+The border, just 2 – 3 km to get there.
+On Mexican side we get a stamp in the passport, go to the customs office with Prado’s birth certificate and its permit to drive in Mexico.
 The guys take a couple of photos of Prado, we return the all-important Banjercito sticker and for that we receive the 300 USD deposit.
 And that’s it.

 10′ later we’re on the way to Belize.

 Same stuff again – just the other way round.
 Prado gets stamped in the passport.
 The guy puts all data he can find about Prado in his computer – and then, in handwriting he copies all these details again in a form with 3 copies using carbon paper.
 Yes, all by hand.
 Yeah, good old British administration at its best – no wonder the British lost their Empire and later could never identify themselves with the EU.